lupsyn/advert/README.md

-# Gumtree Android app coding challenge
+# Android app coding challenge
 ## The task
 Your task is to implement an Advert details screen for the Gumtree app.
 You can check an example at the link/image below.
 Additionally, feel free to have a look at some other Advert details screen examples by downloading the Gumtree application in google play (https://play.google.com/store/apps/details?id=com.gumtree.android)